gluobe/kubernetes-introduction-labs/lab-04/README.md

 ## Task 4: Pod logs

-Again similar to when working with Podman containers, Kubernetes has a built-in feature that exposes all stdout/stderr output into logs.
+Again similar to when working with Docker containers, Kubernetes has a built-in feature that exposes all stdout/stderr output into logs.
 To access those logs issue the following command: